Definition of electric and magnetic fields in curved spacetime: Introduction

 The interaction of spacetime metric with electromagnetism introduces novel ways of detecting gravitational waves in the laboratory.
 For this purpose, a proper definition of EM fields is a prerequisite.
 In the related literature, however, the electric and magnetic fields in curved spacetime metric are often defined in an {\it ad hoc} way assuming $F_{ab}$ (with two covariant indices) keeps special relativistic form \cite{Cooperstock-1968, Baroni-1985, Berlin-2022, Domcke-2022}.
-In this way, the weak gravity corrections in Maxwell equations appear as the effective polarization and magnetization vectors, ${\bf P}$ and ${\bf M}$, or effective charge and current densities, only in the inhomogeneous part.
+In this way, the weak gravity corrections in Maxwell's equations appear as the effective polarization and magnetization vectors, ${\bf P}$ and ${\bf M}$, or effective charge and current densities, only in the inhomogeneous part.
 This has a practical advantage and the situation is analogous to the helically coupled electromagnetism due to axion \cite{Sikivie-1983, Wilczek-1987}, thus with similar detection mechanism proposed in \cite{Berlin-2022, Domcke-2022}.

 However, the arbitrary nature of this choice can be shown as we can similarly choose its duel $F^*_{ab}$ in a special relativistic form, as Einstein did, with consequent effective ${\bf P}$ and ${\bf M}$ now appearing only in the homogeneous part.
 We can similarly make many different definitions with less striking consequences.
-As mentioned, these two choices were considered by Einstein in his way of guessing the proper tensorial form of Maxwell equations in general relativity \cite{Einstein-1916}, but he has {\it not} used those to define the fields.
+As mentioned, these two choices were considered by Einstein in his way of guessing the proper tensorial form of Maxwell's equations in general relativity \cite{Einstein-1916}, but he has {\it not} used those to define the fields.

-A covariant way of decomposing $F_{ab}$ into the EM fields is known \cite{Lichnerowicz-1967, Ellis-1973}.
+A covariant way of decomposing $F_{ab}$ into the EM fields is known \cite{Moller-1952, Lichnerowicz-1967, Ellis-1973}.
 In the covariant decomposition, choosing an observer's frame four-vector corresponds to defining the EM field vectors covariantly.
-In the literature, the comoving and the normal frames are often used \cite{Hwang-Noh-2022-Axion-EM}, and the normal-frame is exclusively used in the numerical relativity \cite{Baumgarte-Shapiro-2010, Gourgoulhon-2012, Shibata-2015, Baumgarte-Shapiro-2021}.
-In the normal-frame, we will show that the weak gravity causes effective ${\bf P}$s and ${\bf M}$s appearing in {\it both} the homogeneous and inhomogeneous parts of Maxwell equations.
+In the literature, the comoving and the normal frames are often used \cite{Hwang-Noh-2022-Axion-EM}, and the normal frame is exclusively used in the numerical relativity \cite{Baumgarte-Shapiro-2010, Gourgoulhon-2012, Shibata-2015, Baumgarte-Shapiro-2021}.
+In the normal frame, we will show that the weak gravity causes effective ${\bf P}$s and ${\bf M}$s appearing in {\it both} the homogeneous and inhomogeneous parts of Maxwell's equations.